 Why Wealthfront is a good robo-advisor for Roth IRAs: Wealthfront offers much the same service level as Betterment, but it also adds increased diversification by including real estate and natural resources.
-They also offer a high-yield cash account, paying a rate comparable to Betterment.
+It also offers a high-yield cash account that pays a rate comparable to Betterment.
 The fee is 0.25% on all account balances.
 The primary reason why Wealthfront rates a notch below Betterment is the minimum initial investment of $500.
 Otherwise, the two robos are roughly equal.

-Best for: Choosing your own investments, which will then be professionally managed.
+Best for: Choosing your own investments that are then professionally managed.

 M1 Finance Expert Pies Pros:

 Best for: Investors who love investing in Vanguard funds.